If you’re new to the wonderful world of 3D printing, then may we be the first to offer you a warm welcome. You’re going to have lots of fun.

 Also important to note is that EBM parts are fabricated in a vacuum, and the process can only be used with conductive materials.

 All images are copyright 3D Hubs, reproduced in this article with permission.

-License: The text of "10 Types of 3D Printing Technology – Simply Explained" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "All 10 Types of 3D Printing Technology in 2018" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP

 You can’t subscribe to updates from All3DP.
 Learn more…